perez987/6600XT-on-macOS-with-PowerPlayTable-on-SSDT-or-config.plist/SSDT/README.md

 // End mark
 ```

-Also remember to modify your PCI device path according to your system.
+Important!
+Remember to check your IOReg device path according to your system.

 In the `SSDT/samples`folder there is also an original iMacPro1,1 dump `Original-iMacPro11.dsl`, of course each user has to modify it according to his hardware.\
 Maybe everything is correctly detected and we just want to add the PPT string to the system.
 In this case we can delete all the unnecessary properties.